openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 To meet this enormous need for publication, new journals for ever more finely divided sub-areas of a research discipline are launched constantly.
-Thus, the total number of worldwide existing scientific journals is estimated between 100,000 to 130,000 (Mocikat, 2009), and each year there are more.
-By getting increasingly specialized and narrow minded, chances for publication are improved (Frey et al., 2009).
+Thus, the total number of worldwide existing scientific journals is estimated between 100,000 to 130,000 (Mocikat 2009), and each year there are more.
+By getting increasingly specialized and narrow-minded, chances for publication are improved (Frey et al. 2009).
 It is advisable to be specialized in a very exotic but important-sounding topic which is understood only by very few insiders, and establish a scientific journal for this topic.
-Consequently the few specialists within this field can promote their chances of publication by writing positive reviews in the peer-review process, so that they will all get published.
+Consequently, the few specialists within this field can promote their chances of publication by writing positive reviews in the peer-review process, so that they will all get published.